Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

   *  **Rationale**: User may not know the answer to the question and instead of choosing to move to the next question, they will also have an option to get a hint for the question.
   *  **Testing**: A test function that checks that the hint provided is same as the hint related to the question in the database of hints.
 * **REQ-11**: Random select feature
-  *  **Description**: A system which selects a random catagory for indecisive users
+  *  **Description**: A system which selects a random category for indecisive users
   *  **Type**: Functional
   *  **Priority**: 4
-  *  **Rationale**: User may not have a specific category they wish to play in, and this feature selects a random catogory for them.
+  *  **Rationale**: User may not have a specific category they wish to play in, and this feature selects a random category for them.
-  *  **Testing**: A test function that checks that everytime a random catagory is begin selected when the user decides to activate the feature
+  *  **Testing**: A test function that checks that every time a random category is begin selected when the user decides to activate the feature
 * **REQ-12**: "Make your own" feature
   *  **Description**: A feature that allows the user to create their own set of questions and answers to play locally with their teammates
   *  **Type**: Functional